block42-blockchain-company/thornode-telegram-bot/README.md

 - `TELEGRAM_BOT_TOKEN` to your Telegram Bot Token obtained from BotFather.
 - `NETWORK_TYPE` to either `TESTNET` or `CHAOSNET`.
+- `NATIVE_DEPLOYMENT` to `True` if you don't use a containered solution.
+It will look for an existing MongoDB container and in case it is non-existent spin it up.
+This is also necessary during development.
 - `BINANCE_NODE_IPS` to a list of Binance Node IPs with ports you want to monitor.
 Leave it empty or remove it to not monitor any Binance Node.
 - `ETHEREUM_NODE_IPS` to a list of Ethereum Node IPs with ports you want to monitor.